 - Pale, cool, clammy skin, sweating (diaphoresis)

-- Sudden death due to arrhythmia usually occurs within first hour
+- Sudden death due to arrhythmia usually occurs within the first hour

 - T-wave inversion—sign of ischemia